vert-x3/vertx-web-site/BLOG.md

 ## RSS Feed

 The blog generates an Atom feed available on `http://vertx.io/feed.xml`.
+Don't forget to subscribe.